dpmerrell/dpmerrell.github.io/_posts/2022-06-12-adventures-in-stem.markdown

 I'm curious about too many topics in computer science, math, and physics for that to ever happen.
 Even if I were stranded on a desert island, I'd probably spend a lot of time scratching in the sand and puzzling over algorithms or thermodynamics or quantum mechanics (or any of the other myriad topics I only partially understand).

+# TODO

-TODO: gaps in a STEM education
+Gaps and weaknesses in a STEM education

-TODO: the asymmetry of STEM/liberal arts for work/leisure
+The asymmetry of STEM/liberal arts for work/leisure

 <!-- Internal link
 [Link to asset]({{site.url}}/assets/myfile.pdf)